 HTF is generally required in heat exchanger as a channel to transfer heat generated from one origin to another.
 A large variety of HTFs are accessible as per industry’s requirements and specification of a heat transfer equipment.
 These fluids comprise additives along with one key chemical ingredient.
 Additives present in the fluids help in reducing corrosive effect or fouling.
 Moreover, HTF producing companies are adopting advanced technologies in order to improvise cost effectiveness and durability of HTFs.

 GLOBAL HEAT TRANSFER FLUIDS MARKET SIZE BY TYPE KT (2012–2021)

-Asia-Pacific is anticipated to witness the highest growth for the consumption of HTFs.
-In 2015, an estimated 117.9 kilotons of HTFs was consumed in the region, which is expected to reach 179.0 kilotons by 2021.
+Geographically, the Asia-Pacific (APAC) HTFs market is expected to witness the highest growth, owing to the high consumption of HTFs.
+The region consumed 117.9 kilotons of HTFs in 2015, which is projected to reach 179 kilotons by 2021.